Michalis Lountzis: Greek junior national team

 Lountzis was the captain of the junior Greek Under-16 national team at the 2014 FIBA Europe Under-16 Championship.
 He also played with Greece's junior national teams at the 2015 FIBA Under-19 World Cup, the 2015 FIBA Europe Under-18 Championship, where he won a gold medal, and at the 2nd division 2016 FIBA Europe Under-20 Championship Division B, where he won a bronze medal.
 He also played at the 2017 FIBA Europe Under-20 Championship, where he won a gold medal.

 Greek senior national team

 Lountzis first became a member of the senior Greek national basketball team in 2018.
-He played at the 2019 FIBA World Cup qualification.
+He played with Greece at the 2019 FIBA World Cup qualification, and at the EuroBasket 2022.